Sultan Achour 10: Setup

 At a time when low prices have affected the economic life of the country, Algerian TV has revised its expenditures for Ramadan 2015.
-He refused to spend the 14 billion centimes requested by the director Jafar Qasim.
+He refused to spend the 14 billion centimes requested by the director Djafar Gacem.
 After that, Echorouk TV covered his financial expenses, as he earned more than 18 billion centimeters.
 Introduction from the mobile operator Ooredoo (14 billion centimeters), and Cevital The text took 8 months to complete, accompanied by three books.